All Episodes

 There seems to be an opportunity for the emergence of a common sense party.

-That one that will actually implement policies that work for the American people, and that would have to include lower taxes and energy independence and secure borders, you know, just the basic fundamentals.
+And that would have to include lower taxes and energy independence and secure borders, you know, just the basic fundamentals.

-It would have to include law and order and safety and security, so people pursue happiness.
+It would have to include law and order and safety and security so people pursue happiness.

 And the fact is, if Republicans will, in a sense, do what Reagan used to do.